-In our opinion, Richardson Electronics, Ltd. maintained, in all material respects, effective internal control over financial reporting as of May 30, 2015, based on the COSO criteria.
+In our opinion, Richardson Electronics, Ltd. maintained, in all material respects, effective internal control over financial reporting as of May 28, 2016, based on the COSO criteria.

-We also have audited, in accordance with the standards of the Public Company Accounting Oversight Board (United States), the consolidated balance sheet of Richardson Electronics, Ltd. as of May 30, 2015 and the related consolidated statement of comprehensive income (loss), stockholders' equity, and cash flows for the year then ended and our report dated July 27, 2015 expressed an unqualified opinion thereon.
+We also have audited, in accordance with the standards of the Public Company Accounting Oversight Board (United States), the consolidated balance sheets of Richardson Electronics, Ltd. as of May 28, 2016 and May 30, 2015 and the related consolidated statements of comprehensive income (loss), stockholders' equity, and cash flows for each of the two years in the period ended May 28, 2016 and our report dated July 29, 2016 expressed an unqualified opinion thereon.

-/s/ BDO USA, LLP Chicago, Illinois July 27, 2015
+/s/ BDO USA, LLP

+Chicago, Illinois

+July 29, 2016